alkorolyov/vast-tools/README.md

 # Mount all filesystems
 sudo mount -a

-# Check that the RAID array is mounted to /var/lib/docker/
+# Check that the /var/lib/docker/ is mounted correctly
 df -h
 ```